 One of the most essential procedures in baking is greasing the pan.
-The baked items will stick to the pan if you don’t know how to oil it properly
+The baked items will stick to the pan if you don’t know how to oil it properly, so does happen with brownie pan.

 Greasing the pan beforehand will keep the brownies from sticking.
 Also, because food doesn’t stick to it, cleanup is simpler afterward.